AIM-Intelligence/AIM-MCP/README.md

 🛡️ **AIM MCP Server :: Guard and Protect your MCPs & AI Chatting**

-A Model Context Protocol (MCP) server that provides security tools for content analysis, threat detection, and content filtering.
+A Model Context Protocol (MCP) server that provides AI-powered content analysis and security tools.
+This server includes a simple hello world tool for testing and a powerful text guard tool for analyzing content safety using AIM Intelligence API.

 ## Features

+- 🌍 **Hello World Tool**: Simple greeting and demonstration tool for testing MCP functionality
-- 🔍 **Security Guard Check**: Analyze content for potential security threats
+- 🛡️ **Text Guard Analysis**: Analyze text content for harmful or inappropriate content using AI
-- 🚨 **Threat Analysis**: Detect malware, phishing, spam, and social engineering attempts
-- 🔒 **Content Filter**: Sanitize content based on configurable security policies
 - ⚡ **Fast & Lightweight**: Built with TypeScript and Zod validation
 - 🔧 **Easy Integration**: Works with any MCP-compatible AI assistant
+- 🔗 **API Integration**: Connects to AIM Intelligence API for advanced content analysis

 ## Installation